OpenSourcingLaw/ai.law/02-AI_Inputs.md

 ### Geocoded National Address File (G-NAF)
 G-NAF dataset contains all physical addresses in Australia, over 14 million.
 It’s the most trusted source of geocoded addresses for Australian businesses and governments.
 G-NAF has a varitey of uses including building suburb profiles, locating nearby services and the management of emergencies through identificaiton of evacuation routes.
 A freely available and well-mainatined version is available on [data.gov.au](https://data.gov.au/dataset/ds-dga-19432f89-dc3a-4ef3-b943-5326ef1dbecc/details?q=G-NAF).
 G-NAF's terms of use are described as [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/), that allows the work to be shared and adapted with the requirement of attributing the source.
 There is [one restriction to these terms of use](https://data.gov.au/data/dataset/19432f89-dc3a-4ef3-b943-5326ef1dbecc/resource/9a8f6baa-f790-49a0-84b1-3cb39a6a1b88/download/fact-sheet-open-g-naf-use-restriction.pdf), the data base must not be used to compile lists of addresses for the sending of phyical mail or mailouts, unless a second source has been used to verify the address(es) are capable of receiving physical mail.

+### Best practice for terms of use in data science .
+Best practice requires adherence to terms of service, acknowledgement of the distinction between private and public information, an use of quality open data.
+When tthe legality of webscraping and api use in HiQ v Linkedin, LinkedIn was prohibited from enforcing its anti-wescarping terms of use.
+In contrast, Facebook was penalised by the regulator (the FTC) for not enforcing its terms of service with respect to third parties accessing friend's profiles.
+The unifying thread between each of these factual scenarios, at their very heart, was the nature of the information concerned, specifciall,y private or public data.
+In the LinkedIn case, users clearly marked profiles as 'public'.
+In the Facebook investigation, users who had selected 'private' settings were not protected.
+Look for online dta sources that are well maintained labelled clearly as intended for use, for example with Creative Commons licenses as shown with the G-NAF dataset.

 ## Format: Text, Pictures, video and, copyright